libxsmm/libxsmm/README.md

 make header-only
 ```

-**NOTE**: Differences between C and C++ makes a header-only implementation, which is portable between both languages considerably "techy".
-At this time LIBXSMM does not support mixing C and C++ translation units, which rely on the header-only form of the library!
+**NOTE**: Differences between C and C++ makes a header-only implementation (which is portable between both languages) considerably "techy".
+At this time, mixing C and C++ translation units (which rely on the header-only form of the library) is not supported!
 Also, remember that building an application (which uses the header-only form) now shares the same build settings with LIBXSMM.
 The latter is also important for whether debug code is generated or not (`-DNDEBUG`).

 ## Installation
 Installing LIBXSMM makes possibly the most sense when combining the [JIT backend](#jit-backend) (enabled by default) with a collection of statically generated SSE kernels (by specifying M, N, K, or MNK).
 If the JIT backend is not disabled, statically generated kernels are only registered for dispatch if the CPUID flags at runtime are not supporting a more specific instruction set extension (code path).
 Since the JIT backend does not support or generate SSE code by itself, the library is compiled by selecting SSE code generation if not specified otherwise (AVX=1|2|3, or with SSE=0 falling back to an "arch-native" approach).
 Limiting the static code path to SSE4.2 allows to practically target any deployed system, however using SSE=0 and AVX=0 together is falling back to generic code, and any static kernels are not specialized using the assembly code generator.